-Over the past week, I’ve seen this story, “The biggest threat facing middle-age [sic] men isn’t smoking or obesity.
-It’s loneliness.“ making the rounds on Facebook.
+A story in The Boston Globe, “The biggest threat facing middle-age [sic] men isn’t smoking or obesity.
+It’s loneliness.” was making the rounds on Facebook.
 The title didn’t strike me as a big surprise, but with so many people sharing it maybe it was a shock to most readers.
 The article states that U.S. Surgeon General, Vivek Murthy, has said often that the most prevalent health issue in the country is not cancer, heart disease or obesity.
 It is isolation.
 While I’m glad to see this getting the attention of the federal government, this is certainly not the sort of issue we should sit back and wait for some sort of government response on.

 There is much you can do about loneliness; one thing I do not recommend is for you to call yourself a loser, which the author of the article does repeatedly.
 That really bothered me.
 While the author, Billy Baker, was taking on an important issue he equates “not having time for his friends” with “being a loser.”
 Here is a man with a job he seems to enjoy, a happy and healthy family who refers to himself as “a loser” because he doesn’t see his oldest friends very often.
 That attitude isn’t helping anyone.